Company of the Year Awards Criteria

-Judges will be looking for clear company objectives, creative and effective implementation and tangible and demonstrable results in these categories.
-Judges are looking for a company who show exceptional commitment to delivering the very best in their sector, demonstrate best practice and show an innovative and creative approach to the work they deliver.
+Judges will be looking for clear company objectives, creative and effective implementation, and tangible and demonstrable results in these categories.
+Judges are looking for a company that shows exceptional commitment to delivering the very best in their sector, demonstrates best practice and shows an innovative and creative approach to the work they deliver.

 • Overview of the Company